Miss South Africa 2022 finalists revealed| All you need to know about them

 How do you qualify for Miss South Africa?

 Entrants must be at least 20 years old and under 28 years as of 1st August 2022.
-They must also be SA citizens, never have been married or parented, and should never have held the Miss SA title.
+They also must be SA citizens, never have been married or parented, and never have held the Miss SA title.

 What is the role of Miss South Africa?